SylviaOne/Repo-hub/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.